Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Methodology

 \subsubsection{Summary of Repair Operators}

-Across all error categories, repair operators share a common structure: they preserve conditionally valid trajectory prefixes, intervene only at the diagnosed failure point $k^\dagger$, and restrict modifications to the minimal components required by the error type.
-This tool-conditioned design forms a coherent interface with the diagnosis module and enables efficient, localized repair for agentic RAG trajectories.
+All repair operators share a common structure: they preserve conditionally valid prefixes, intervene only at $k^\dagger$, and modify the minimal components required.
+This tool-conditioned design aligns with the diagnosis module, enabling efficient, localized repair.